mazzzystar/Queryable/README.md

 ## Contributions
 > Disclaimer: I am not a professional iOS engineer, please forgive my poor Swift code.
 You may focus only on the loading, computation, storage, and sorting of the model.

-You can apply Queryable to your own business product, but I don't recommend modifying the appearance directly and then listing it on the App Store.
-If you are interested in optimizing certain aspects, feel free to submit a PR (Pull Request).
+You can apply Queryable to your own product, but I don't recommend simply modifying the appearance and listing it on the App Store.
+If you are interested in optimizing certain aspects(such as https://github.com/mazzzystar/Queryable/issues/3, https://github.com/mazzzystar/Queryable/issues/4, https://github.com/mazzzystar/Queryable/issues/5, https://github.com/mazzzystar/Queryable/issues/6), feel free to submit a PR (Pull Request).

 If you have any questions/suggestions, here are some contact methods: [Discord](https://discord.com/invite/R3wNsqq3v5) | [Twitter](https://twitter.com/immazzystar) | [Reddit: r/Queryable](https://www.reddit.com/r/Queryable/).